ducakar/TextureReplacer/README.md

-Suit textures' names are identical as for the default texture replacement except that there is no `kerbalMain` texture (`kerbalMainGrey` replaces both) and class level versions of suit and helmet textures are possible.
+Suit textures' names are identical as for the default texture replacement except that there is no `kerbalMain` texture (`kerbalMainGrey` replaces both) and class level variants of suit and helmet textures are possible.
 Each suit must reside inside its own directory:

     GameData/TextureReplacer/